US orthodontic chains, ranked by office count

 If you sell into orthodontics and you only target the DSOs, you are walking past 12,000 buyers.

 The standard vendor motion in this market is to chase the chain.
 Sign a national contract with Smile Doctors.
 Get Smile Brands on the aligner.
 Win the OrthoSynetics back-office bundle.
-We have watched a practice-management software team work that motion for eighteen months, then look at the math: the largest dedicated DSO has roughly 430 offices, the entire top ten clears around 1,247, and that is 9.4 percent of US orthodontic offices.
-The other 90.6 percent, somewhere over 11,900 offices, sits with independent doctors and small regional groups who never came up in their pipeline.
+We have watched a practice-management software team work that motion for eighteen months, then look at the math: the largest dedicated DSO has roughly 430 offices, the entire top-ten chain share is less than one office in ten, and the remaining nine-in-ten US orthodontic offices sit with independent doctors and small regional groups who never came up in that pipeline.

 One of those owners called us last quarter.
 She runs three offices in central Tennessee under her own name, two associates, around 700 active cases at any time.
 Her chair-side scanner was nine years old.
 Her practice-management software was bought in 2014.
 Nobody from any of the major vendors had contacted her in roughly two years.
 Every meeting her office manager booked, they had to find themselves.
 That is the market most vendors are missing, not because the doctors are hiding, but because the data tools are searching for a DSO logo instead of for the PLLC that signs the lease and the equipment-finance contract.